crazko/romanvesely.com/site/_posts/2019/2019-02-28-code-together-and-have-fun.md

 We had two people coding in one round.
 The rest were watching the preview at projector screen in a real-time.
 I as a moderator was choosing a design to code, taking care of time and smooth course.

-In front of every competitor was a screen with a current task, that was not connected to their computer and could be changed on demand be me/moderator.
+In front of every competitor was a screen with a current task, that was not connected to their computer and could be changed on demand by me/moderator.
 That way they could care only about the code.
 The projector screen was split into halves to show the results of both contestants side-by-side.

 All of this was easily possible thanks to the Browsersync's feature called [tunneling](https://www.browsersync.io/docs/options#option-tunnel), provided by [localtunnel.me](localtunnel.me).
 Every coder created a tunnel and shared a URL with me, so I could put it on the screen for the audience.
 I created a tunnel to show the design for the competitors.